ESSAYS

 Here in the south San Jose foothills, the sharpest turn of the year is that between spring and summer.
 There is an indefinite intermingling of the other seasons, a gradual adjustment in the quantities of color and water and growth, until we belatedly realize the nakedness of the buckeye or the buds bursting out on the oak.
 But summer sneaks up on spring and pounces.
 One morning there is a pale frothy head on the long green grasses, and the next their soft waves have become a brittle, stabbing mélange of thistles and foxtails.

-With equal abruptness my beloved father has been stricken with a ravaging cancer that has rendered him a frail, parched shell of his indefatigable self.
-From my home along the edge of Quicksilver County Park, just a few ridges and seventy years from the hills he roamed in the 1930s, it is easy to mark a parallel between his ruin and that which has been wrought upon the landscape.
+With equal abruptness, my dying father has become a frail, parched shell of his indefatigable self.
+From my home along the edge of Quicksilver County Park, just a few ridges and seventy years from the hills he roamed in the 1930s, it is easy to mark the parallel between his ruin and that of the land.
 Even as I write, the golden glow of evening burns on the tips of the yellow grasses, flickering, swaying in the breeze like a candlelight vigil in a vast memento mori.
-The timeless dance of death has trampled across both my meadow and my heart, and I ache with the melancholy of universal demise.
+The timeless dance of death has trampled across both the meadow and my heart, and I ache with the melancholy of universal demise.

-It is through the beauty and spirituality of nature that I have always connected with my father, who made sure his six children grew up in its context.
-He remembered fondly his boyhood exploring in the Los Gatos foothills, and described his adventures to us so vividly at the dinner table or on family hikes or as he tucked us into bed that I still cannot pass Lexington Lake without envisioning four dusty, terrified boys dangling from the now extinct flume, still cannot see the town creek without hearing his whoop of joy at a just-plucked trout or a bare-skinned plunge, still cannot see the scattered light under a sycamore without feeling the sting of his tree-fort splinters.
+It is through the beauty and spirituality of nature that I have always connected with my father, who made sure my five siblings and I grew up mostly outdoors.
+He remembered fondly his boyhood exploring in the Los Gatos foothills, and described his adventures to us vividly at the dinner table, or on family hikes, or as he tucked us into bed.
+I still cannot pass Lexington Lake without envisioning four dusty, terrified boys dangling from the now extinct flume, nor see the town creek without hearing his whoop of joy at a just-plucked trout or a bare-skinned plunge, nor see the scattered light under a sycamore without feeling the sting of his tree-fort splinters.
 His was a childhood of the outdoors, and he recreated it for us in well-told tales, mountain vacations, and the natural settings he chose for our homes.

 He built our first house himself, a simple structure nestled on a shaded slope among madrone and tan oak and bay laurel in the Saratoga hills, near Los Gatos.
 The air was so clear the night Neil Armstrong strode across the Sea of Tranquility that I insisted I could see him with the naked eye.
-By day we dug tunnels toward China and threw rocks down into the sprawling valley, where the rising smoke of orchard pyres signaled the sacrifice of apricots for silicon.
-As the world below us became paved for progress and the proximity of our hillside home lured weekly visits from ardent realtors, my father moved us to an old apple farm on the far side of the mountains.
+By day we dug tunnels toward China and threw rocks down into the sprawling valley, where the rising smoke of orchard pyres signaled the sacrifice of fruit trees for silicon.
+When the world below us was being paved for progress, and the proximity of our hillside home began attracting ardent realtors, my father moved us to an old apple farm on the Santa Cruz side of the range.
 There, sans television, we were blissfully happy riding horses and building forts and climbing trees.
 The beach was a mile away, its sand unthreatened by the crucibles of what would soon be called Silicon Valley.
-The encroachment of urbanity upon our childhoods had been deferred.
+The encroachment of urbanity had been, for the time, deferred.

 My father always took us real camping and fishing, tended a thriving vegetable garden, taught us about nature, and encouraged us to be resourceful and responsible.
 He and my mother, another former teacher, believed children needed fresh air, whole food, good books and inspiring music – a formula I find myself struggling to follow in a society pervaded by Halo, Quarter Pounders, and Eminem.
-My own childhood was suffused with Wordsworth’s “celestial light,” and I will be forever grateful to my parents for that.
+My own childhood seems suffused with Wordsworth’s “celestial light,” a gift from my parents.

 But death cannot retract that gift; in fact, it enhances it.
 Even in the decay of the bleached meadow I am discovering that there are gifts that cannot be opened or appreciated until the life has left them.
 The pungent fragrance of the fallen oak leaves and sunburnt weeds crackling under my feet helps me understand that there is a different quality of being in the fallen leaf, the severed stem – a new beauty in the brokenness, a new force released by the rupture.
-There is an elevation that follows the segregation of life and death, just as the setting sun clears the way for the grandeur of a star-spangled sky.
-Within me, too, this experience has carved a hollow from which emerges the means to replenish my soul.
-Out of the numb nothingness, as with all origins, a creative spark is generated.
-There is a song that requires death that it might be sung.
+There is an elevation that follows the descent of a life, just as the setting sun clears the way for the grandeur of a star-spangled sky.
+The numb nothingness in my heart clears space to remember, treasure, and share.
+There is a song that, to be sung, requires death.

 Yet even as nature robs me of his existence, I know that it is through nature that I will forever detect my father’s presence.
 I am sure to find him in sun-spattered, backlit woods, in the rich scent of warm plowed earth, in the brash squawk of the stellar jay, in the mineral taste of a mountain stream.
 And wherever a trout ripples the dappled water, I will again be a child trudging along beside him, his big warm hand over mine.